 7. Salut!
 (Bye!)

-Whether you use it as a greeting or a way to jump ship, salut is a malleable expression that can be used to express your salutations in a somewhat casual manner.
-(And if you’re looking for casual French vocabulary, don’t miss this post on everyday French phrases and expressions.
+Whether you use it as a greeting or a way to jump ship, salut is an adaptable expression that can be used to say goodbye in a somewhat casual manner.

 8. Ciao!
 (Bye!)

-I know what you’re thinking: Ciao isn’t French, it’s Italian.
-Those clever French aren’t above borrowing phrases from other languages, though, which is why French has many borrowed words from English.
-Ciao is a great way to say goodbye to friends of any language.
+Those clever French are not above borrowing phrases from other languages, though, which is why French has many borrowed words from English.
+Ciao is a great way to say “goodbye” to friends of any language.

 9. Je m’en vais (I’m outta here)

-If it’s been a long night at a party with friends, and you’re heading off in your own direction, this one is a great way to make an exit.
+If it has been a long night at a party with friends, and you are heading off in your own direction, this one is a great way to make an exit.

 10. Je me casse / Je me tire (I’m off )

-Both of these mean the relatively the same thing, but they are more colloquial than number nine, and they may be somewhat offensive in polite company.
+Both of these mean the relatively the same thing, but they are more colloquial than number nine, and they will be considered somewhat offensive in polite company.
 So, user beware!

-If you want to learn spoken French, then you won’t want to miss FluentU.
+If you want to learn spoken French, then you will not want to miss FluentU.
 With FluentU, you can learn French from music videos, commercials, news, and inspiring talks.
-FluentU lets you learn real French – the same way that people speak it in real life.
+FluentU lets you learn real French, the same way that people speak it in real life.
 FluentU has a wide variety of interesting videos like movie trailers, funny commercials, and web series, as you can see here: